AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56415-performance-of-partial-price-indexing-is-slowed-down-due-to-a-delete-query.md

 ## Issue

-The performance of [!UICONTROL partial price indexing] is slowed down due to a `[!UICONTROL DELETE]` query when the database has a lot of partial price data index.
+The performance of [!UICONTROL Partial Price Indexing] is slowed down due to a `DELETE` query when the database has a lot of partial price data index.

 <u>Steps to reproduce</u>: